Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive Control: Convergence Analysis

 Define the augmented Lagrangian function ${\hat {\mathcal L}}_\sigma$ with respect to the optimization problem~\eqref{eq:outer_admm_prob_converted} as

 where $\hat \lambda^{k} \in\mathbb R^{(2n+m+3N-3)NT}$ denotes the Lagrangian multiplier.
-Then the ADMM iterations in terms of the augmented Lagrangian function~\eqref{eq:augmented_lagrangian_function_2} are given by
+Then, the ADMM iterations in terms of the augmented Lagrangian function~\eqref{eq:augmented_lagrangian_function_2} are given by

-Even though Theorem~\ref{theorem: equivalent_problem} shows that the two optimization problems are equivalent, it is not trivial to prove that the corresponding ADMM iterations are equivalent.
-Actually, the optimization variables in the iterations~\eqref{eq:ADMM_iterations} are the approximate solutions to the optimization variables in the iterations~\eqref{eq:ADMM_iterations2} by transferring the dynamic constraints and box constraints into the objective function.
+Theorem~\ref{theorem: equivalent_problem} shows that the two optimization problems are equivalent.
+Also too, the optimization variables in the iterations~\eqref{eq:ADMM_iterations} are the approximate solutions to the optimization variables in the iterations~\eqref{eq:ADMM_iterations2} by transferring the dynamic and box constraints into the objective function.
+The corresponding ADMM iterations are consequently equivalent.

-It is obvious that the ADMM iterations~\eqref{eq:ADMM_iterations2} is also straightforward to apply, and the convergence rate should also be the first-order convergence due to the nature of the ADMM algorithm.
-However, it is noteworthy to mention that the former ADMM iterations have less optimization variables and thus it can save the memory during the algorithm implementation.
+It is obvious that the ADMM iterations~\eqref{eq:ADMM_iterations2} are also straightforward to apply, and the convergence rate should also be the first-order convergence due to the nature of the ADMM algorithm.
+However, it is noteworthy to mention that the ADMM iterations in our proposed method have less optimization variables and thus it can save the memory during the algorithm implementation.
 Experimental results also demonstrate faster convergence with the former ADMM iterations.
 Therefore, the ADMM iterations of the problem~\eqref{eq:outer_admm_prob} are applied in this paper.